Who was resurrected

-The book of Matthew records several very interesting events that occurred right after Jesus' death that are often overlooked by students of the Bible.
+The Gospels record several interesting events that happened not only near the death of Jesus but also around the time he was resurrected from the dead.
 What these events reveal about how God is working out his salvation plan for mankind is nothing less than profound.

-The gospels record that the last thing Jesus did on the cross (at about 3 p.m.) was cry out that he was giving his spirit to God the Father (see Luke 23:46, Matthew 27:50).
-What immediately followed his death, recorded in three of the gospels (Luke being the exception), was something only the hand of God could have performed.
+The gospels state that the last thing Jesus did on the cross (at about 3 p.m.) was cry out that he was giving his spirit to the Father (see Luke 23:46, Matthew 27:50).
+Before he was buried to await being resurrected, however, something happened that only the hand of God could perform.